 For some of us, Pokemon is a vaguely familiar Asian cartoon game that started on Gameboy and later turned into a trading card craze.
 Or was it the other way around?
+Some of the most expensive pokemon cards are now going for more than $375K!
 If you haven't been paying attention lately, there are still plenty of people captivated by the fictional anime universe.
 Just look at the recent controversy over Nintendo's plan to change the name of one of Pokemon's best known characters.

 Ever since the kooky little critters bust upon the scene more than two decades ago, Pokemon's Japanese creators at Nintendo have given each character three different names for Chinese fans: two in different Mandarin dialects and the other in Cantonese.
 Now they're scrapping the Cantonese versions altogether, and a lot of folks in Hong Kong aren't too happy about it.